CSergienko/unisa-pandoc-boilerplate/README.md

 Both Pandoc and BasicTeX can be installed through Homebrew and Brew Cask.

 # TODO:
-- Create a LaTeX style which conforms to UNISA's requirements.
 - Flesh out the boilerplate with useful examples of functionality and Markdown syntax.

 # Fixing BasicTeX CLI on OSx El Capitan